simongutenbrunner/clc3-project/proposal.md

 * Emma Kiemeyer

 ## Proposal
-The Group Project is a simple Calculator Web Application that aims to demonstrate a neat development workflow using Github Actions.
+The Group Project is a simple containerized Calculator Web Application that aims to demonstrate a neat development workflow using Github Actions.
 The development environment is set up in such a way so it supports the automatic generation of documentation, and CI/CD.
-When merging code changes to the main branch the repo automatically runs all unit tests and shows the user the the test results.
+Using the git flow principle, the repo automatically runs all unit tests and shows the user the the test results.
-Additionally the repo builds a jar file of the newly generated code and automatically deploys it inside the docker container.
+Additionally the repo builds a new container image containing the newly implemented features and automatically deploys it on docker hub.

 ## Milestones